Site icon DataFlair

 }

-@Override Java Annotations are a marker annotation that can utilize just on strategies.
+@Override Annotations are a marker annotation that can be utilized only on strategies.
 A technique clarified with @Override must supersede a strategy from a superclass.
-In the event that it doesn’t, an order time error will come about (see this for instance).
-It is utilized to guarantee that a superclass technique is really superseded, and not just over-loaded.
+If it doesn’t, an order time error will come about.
+Hence, it is utilized to guarantee that a superclass technique is really superseded, and not just overloaded.

 class Base